DrRSatzteil/mayan-comdirect/README.md

 }
 ```

-The postbox endpoint just needs to know which document type should be used for the import of new documents.

 The transaction endpoint requires three configurations:
 1. The matching config is used to find matches between mayan documents and Comdirect transactions.
 Currently three parameters are required to point Mayan Comdirect to the metadata that should be used for matching: `invoice_amount`, `invoice_date` and `invoice_number`.